GoogleCloudPlatform/cluster-toolkit/examples/README.md

 ### [image-builder.yaml] ![core-badge]

-This Blueprint uses the [Packer template module][pkr] to create custom VM images by applying software and configurations to existing images.
+This blueprint uses the [Packer template module][pkr] to create a custom VM image and uses it to provision an HPC cluster using the Slurm scheduler.
+By using a custom image, the cluster is able to begin running jobs sooner and more reliably because there is no need to install applications as VMs boot.
 This example takes the following steps:

 1. Creates a network with outbound internet access in which to build the image (see [Custom Network](#custom-network-deployment-group-1)).